shannonpileggi/code-review-for-analysts/README.md

 The only exception I make for this is when converting a character variable to a factor when all original character values are retained.

+### Binary variables

+When creating binary variables, values should be coded as the logical `TRUE`/`FALSE` (not `yes`, `no`, etc.).
+It is also very important to consider if `NA` is a valid coded option.
+In general, the difference between coding an observation as `NA` vs `FALSE` is whether or not that observation should count in the denominator when tabulating the variable (values of `NA` by default generally do not contribute towards denominator, values of `FALSE` do).

 ### Case-when logic